Cooperative Hypothesis Testing by Two Observers with Asymmetric Information: Problem Formulation and Contributions

-\begin{enumerate} \item Both the observers operate on the same time scale.
-Hence their actions are synchronized. \item The observations collected by Observer 1 are denoted by $Y_{i}$, $Y_{i} \in S_{1}$ where $S_{1}$ is a finite set of real numbers or real vectors of finite dimension.
+\begin{enumerate} \item Both the observers operate on the same time scale; their actions are synchronized.
+Time is considered to be discrete and is denoted by subscripts .
+Time instant $n$ is also refereed to as iteration $n$. \item State of nature is the same for both observers.
+The two states of nature are represented by $0$ and $1$.
+The state of nature remains fixed during a given experiment but can change across experiments.
+The state of nature is denoted by $H$. \item The observations collected by Observer 1 are denoted by $Y_{i}$, $Y_{i} \in S_{1}$ where $S_{1}$ is a finite set of real numbers or real vectors of finite dimension.
 The observations collected by Observer 2 are denoted by $Z_{i}$, $Z_{i} \in S_{2}$, where $S_{2}$ is a finite set of real numbers or real vectors of finite dimension.
-Let $M = |S_{1}| \times |S_{2}|$. \item State of nature is the same for both observers.
-The two states of nature are represented by $0$ and $1$. \end{enumerate} The observers collect data strings which are obtained by concatenating the observations and the true hypothesis.
+Let $M = |S_{1}| \times |S_{2}|$. \item The state of nature, $H$, the observations, $\{Y_n, Z_n\}_{n \geq 1}$ (and functions of these observations) are considered to be random variables in an abstract probability space $(\Omega, \mathcal{F}, \mathbb{P})$, where $\mathbb{P}$ is unknown. \item The knowledge of distributions of the observations (joint or marginal) under either hypothesis and the prior distribution of the hypothesis is unknown to both observers. \end{enumerate}